 Investments in ETFs.
-To the extent the Fund invests in ETFs, the Fund generally intend to invest in ETFs that are taxable as RICs under the Code.
-Accordingly, the income the Fund receives from such ETFs should be qualifying income for purposes of the Fund satisfying the "Income Requirement" (as defined above under the heading "Taxes").
-However, the Fund may also invest in one or more ETFs that are not taxable as RICs under the Code and that may generate non-qualifying income for purposes of satisfying the Income Requirement.
-The Fund anticipates monitoring their investments in such ETFs so as to keep the Fund's non-qualifying income within acceptable limits of the Income Requirement, however, it is possible that such non-qualifying income will be more than anticipated which could cause the Fund to inadvertently fail the Income Requirement thereby causing the Fund to fail to qualify as a RIC.
-In such a case, the Fund would be subject to the rules described above.
+To the extent the Funds invests in ETFs, the Funds generally intend to invest in ETFs that are taxable as RICs under the Code.
+Accordingly, the income the Funds receive from such ETFs should be qualifying income for purposes of the Funds satisfying the "Income Requirement" (as defined above under the heading "Taxes").
+However, the Funds may also invest in one or more ETFs that are not taxable as RICs under the Code and that may generate non-qualifying income for purposes of satisfying the Income Requirement.
+The Funds anticipates monitoring their investments in such ETFs so as to keep the Funds' non-qualifying income within acceptable limits of the Income Requirement, however, it is possible that such non-qualifying income will be more than anticipated which could cause the Funds to inadvertently fail the Income Requirement thereby causing the Funds to fail to qualify as a RIC.
+In such a case, the Funds would be subject to the rules described above.